buzzfactoryFE/AwsGraphDB/README.md

-# AWS Objects in Neo4j
+# AWS Infrastructure in Neo4j (AWSUCMDB) and Security Analisys

-In the AWS Cloud often is not easy keep under control your objects like EC2, VPNs, Transiti Gateway Attachments, vpc peering, security groups and so on, especially when you are working with multiple accounts and vpcs spread across all over the world. the mistake is always behind the corner.
+Using AWS Cloud often is not easy keep under control your objects like EC2, VPNs, Transit Gateway Attachments, vpc peering, security groups and so on, especially when you are working with multiple accounts and vpcs spread across all over the world.
+The mistake is always behind the corner.
-Graph databases are the best tool to use to keep relationships under control and identify relationships that shouldn' exist and can compromize your security.
+Graph databases are the best tool to use to keep relationships under control and identify relationships that shouldn't exist and can compromize your security.
-This project uses Neo4j Desktop , Cloud Custodian and pyhton scripts to load data gathered using Custodian into Neo4j database for analisys.
+This project uses Neo4j Desktop , Cloud Custodian and python scripts to load data gathered using Custodian into Neo4j database for analisys.
 In the picture below DB schema
 ![GitHub Logo](/images/dbschema.png)
 here an example on how network topology can looks like